petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-site-building/wireframing-claritys-pages.md

 1. Click *Publish*.

-## Exercise Three: Wireframing the Utility Pages
+## Exercise Two: Wireframing the Utility Pages

 1. While in the Pages application, go to the *Utility Pages* tab.